Are You Ready for the Country (song): Personnel

+Cover versions

 The song was released as a single by American country music artist Waylon Jennings in 1976, the second single from the album named after the song, Are You Ready for the Country.
 Jennings changed the lyrics of the chorus from "Are you ready for the country/Because it's time to go" to "Are you ready for the country?/Are you ready for me?"
 The Jennings single reached #7 on the Billboard Hot Country Singles & Tracks chart.

+The song was also released in 1985 by cowpunk band Jason & the Scorchers, as the B-side of their single "White Lies", using the Jennings lyric change.

+A further version was released as a single by Hank Williams, Jr. (featuring Eric Church) in 2015.